 Sometimes, the media, colleges and school groups request information about our students.
-They might want to publish photos, names of award winners or information about specific school events, etc. Our website and school newsletter also want to publish photos and information about involved students.
+They will publish photos, names of award winners or information about specific school events, etc. The Central Nine website, its social media platforms, and school newsletter will also publish photos, video, and other relevant information about involved students for promotional and recruitment purposes.